 When to use a credit card for home improvements

-If you must use a credit card to fund your renovations, try to apply for a card with a 0 percent introductory rate.
+If you must use a credit card to fund your renovations, try to apply for a card with an introductory 0% annual percentage rate (APR).

-Like personal loans, credit cards may be OK in an emergency.
+Like personal loans, credit cards may be acceptable in an emergency.
 But you shouldn’t use them for long-term financing.